NiklasSchaaf/niklasschaaf.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2019: Intern
+* Summer 2019: Intern - Equinor Exploration
-  * Equinor Exploration
   * Seismic interpretation
   * Structural restoration

-* Spring 2019: Teaching Assistant
-  * The University Centre in Svalbard
+* Spring 2019: Teaching Assistant - The University Centre in Svalbard
-  * Supporting courses in the field and the classroom:
-   - The Tectonic and Sedimentary History of Svalbard
+  * The Tectonic and Sedimentary History of Svalbard
-   - Integrated Geological Methods: From Outcrop to Geomodel
+  * Integrated Geological Methods: From Outcrop to Geomodel

 Publications
 ======